Kmeakin/walrus-report/src/30-implementation.md

 ```

 Because it would be excessively wasteful (and make the resulting LLVM IR much
-harder to understand when trying to debug the codegen pass) to wrap every
+harder to understand when trying to debug the IR generation pass) to wrap every
-toplevel or builtin function in an empty closure before immediatly unwrapping
+top-level or builtin function in an empty closure before immediately unwrapping
 the closure to call it, we apply another optimisation: calls to variables, where
-the variable is known to refer to a toplevel or builtin function, skip the
+the variable is known to refer to a top-level or builtin function, skip the
-unneccesary closure wrapping and unwrapping, and just call the function
+unnecessary closure wrapping and unwrapping, and just call the function
 directly:

 ```rust